James I of Cyprus: Nobleman

 When his father King Hugh IV died in 1359, his eldest brother, Peter I, took the throne and reigned for 10 years, until he was murdered in 1369.
 Peter's heir, his only son, Peter II, was about 14 at that time.
-James's second brother, John, titular Prince of Antioch, Constable of Cyprus, as the eldest living son of Hugh IV, was regent for three years during the minority of Peter II, who was crowned in January of 1372.
+James's second brother, John, titular Prince of Antioch, Constable of Cyprus, as the eldest living son of Hugh IV, was regent for three years during the minority of Peter II, who was crowned in January 1372.
 During the regency, Peter I's widow Eleanor of Aragon, to avenge her husband's murder, invited the Genoese to invade Cyprus.

 Since the Genoese had commercial and financial interests in Cyprus that they wanted to protect and exploit, they invaded the island in April 1373.
 After achieving the takeover of the well-fortified city of Famagusta, they arrested and held captive Peter II and his mother Eleanor, who had invited them.
 After they killed the nobles who had murdered Peter I, they wanted to take control of the island.
 After the end of the war, in 1375, Eleanor succeeded in arranging the murder of her husband's brother John of Lusignan, Prince of Antioch (the former regent), whom she claimed she was responsible for her husband's murder.
 James, the other brother, was also said to be among the party that murdered Peter I, but by this time he was in prison in Genoa.

 James was created Constable of Jerusalem, the second in command, while his elder brother was created Constable of Cyprus, the highest military position Constable of Cyprus, and in that office led the resistance against the invasion by the Genoese in 1373.

 Both James and his brother John resisted the invasion.
 James fought well in command of forces in Kyrenia, successfully resisting this Genoese attack.
 However, King Peter II, his young nephew, signed a treaty with the Genoese, who kept Famagusta.
 According to the treaty, James had to leave Cyprus.
 The Genoese considered him their chief opponent in Cyprus.
 In 1374 he left the island on a ship from Kyrenia.
 The ship was forced to stop at Rhodes, and there he was arrested by the Genoese and taken as a captive to Genoa, together with his wife.
 Their young daughter died, either in Rhodes or Genoa.
 Their first son, Janus, was born in that city in 1375.

 In Genoa he lived with his wife under difficult circumstances as a prisoner for 9 years.
 Many of their other children were probably also born in Genoa.